oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 The *array* attribute field is set for any Node-RED restart, flow update, or schedule trigger, and will contain all of the current dynamic schedules held in the cron-plus node.

 > The cron-plus node is set for *persistent* dynamic schedules, so these are saved to file and recovered after a Node-RED restart.
 The dynamic schedules are normally only updated *once* each day when the API call updates.
 At this point, used and expired schedules are first deleted from the node, then the newly created schedules for the *next* day are added, then the schedule array is read and saved to context.
-At any *schedule trigger*, the saved schedule array is read back from context for the sensor attribute.
-The sensor array may therefore contain a mix of expired, current, and future schedules.
+At any *schedule trigger*, the saved schedule array is read back from context (not from the node) for the sensor attribute.
+The sensor array may therefore contain a mix of now expired, current, and future schedules.

 </details>